cogent3/cogent3/doc/cookbook/loading_sequences.rst

     type(aln.storage)

-For unaligned sequences, you specify a different backend.
+For the ``cogent3-h5seqs`` package you specify a different storage backend for unaligned sequences.

 .. jupyter-execute::
     :raises: